IKOR-GmbH/sip-framework/docs/test-kit.md

 # Supported Camel components

-Following Camel components support testing with Test Kit:
+Following Camel components are supported for testing with Test Kit:

 - REST
 - SOAP (by using CXF)